annadema/datastructure/02-Big O notation.md

 ![](/images/array10.png)
 we have to find the number 10

-One way:
+**linear search**
 iterate using a for loop, until we find a 10
-**linear search**
 worst case scenario:
 number is at the end of the array
 more items 🡪 longer operation 🡪 run time of algorithm increases linearly and in direct proportion with size of our array.